 With projected laboratory tests acrylics won’t fade in time, the colours will look the same now as they will in 200 years.
 The binder in oil paint – oil, goes yellow over time, this causes the subtle glow on old master paintings with acrylics they are colourfast, the binder – acrylic polymer doesn’t yellow over time.

 Pro tip: The most likely cause of fading is using pigments that are not lightfast, this is true of oils and acrylics.

 Acrylic Cons: They change colour when they dry.

-The binder used in acrylics is usually white but dries clear (the recent binder in Winsor & Newton Artists’ Acrylics is clear, but I feel still has a slight color shift) This means it appears lighter on the canvas when you first put in on, and then dries darker as the white binder turns clear.
+The binder used in acrylics is usually white but dries clear (the recent binder in Winsor & Newton Artists’ Acrylics is clear, but I feel still has a slight colour shift) This means it seems lighter on the canvas when you first put in on and then dries darker as the white binder turns clear.

-This becomes really apparent when painting portraits.
+This becomes really clear when painting portraits.
 You think you’ve cracked the precise colour, turn around and the colour has changed.
-With practice you can learn to judge to shift but it can be disconcerting when you begin to learn.
+With practice, you can learn to judge to shift but it can be disconcerting when you’re first beginning.